Stress Disorder

 What is Stress Disorder?

-When stress becomes problematic is when it deviates from the normal biological process and leads to illness.
+When stress becomes problematic, it deviates from the normal biological process and leads to illness.

-Stress can also manifest in specific ways, such as stress headaches (tension headaches) characterised by mild to moderate dull head pain, a band-like pressure around the forehead, and tenderness of the scalp and forehead.
+Stress can also manifest in specific ways, such as stress headaches (tension headaches), which are characterised by mild to moderate dull head pain, band-like pressure around the forehead, and tenderness of the scalp and forehead.

 Additionally, stress can contribute to stomach ulcers, where the physical stress and pain from the ulcer can lead to emotional stress.

-Stress eating is another common response, where individuals may eat excessively or without hunger as a coping mechanism, often choosing unhealthy foods and leading to weight gain and associated health problems.
+Stress eating is another common response, where individuals may overeat or without hunger as a coping mechanism, often choosing unhealthy foods and leading to weight gain and associated health problems.

 Work-related stress can be a significant source of stress, whether occasional or chronic.
 It can stem from a lack of control or power, dissatisfaction with the job without alternatives, conflicts with coworkers, excessive work demands, or being in dangerous professions where one's life or the lives of others are at stake.